EduC++ / How Constructors Work in C++

 A constructor that can be called with no arguments.

 pointers) leaves them with indeterminate values — reading them is UB.
+Always initialize built-in members, either in the initializer list or with default member initializers (see section 3).

 Watch out: default-initialization of built-in types (int, double,